Dev-Sites/pixijs/v4-Gotchas.md

 ## BlendModes

+### Limited WebGL Blend Mode Support

-WebGL supports only NORMAL, ADD, MULTIPLY and SCREEN blendmodes.
-Advanced blendmodes like OVERLAY are supported by canvas renderer (at least until webgl updates up to opengl es 4.0), but there is a workaround through [pixi-picture](https://github.com/pixijs/pixi-picture)
+WebGL supports only `NORMAL`, `ADD`, `MULTIPLY` and `SCREEN` blend modes.
+Advanced blend modes like `OVERLAY` are only supported by canvas renderer (at least until WebGL updates up to OpenGL ES 4.0).

+**Workaround:** Check out the PixiJS plugin [pixi-picture](https://github.com/pixijs/pixi-picture) to add advanced blend mode support for WebGL.

+### No Container Blend Mode Support

-You cannot specify blend mode for a simple container, but there's workaround through filters, that way PIXI will render everything inside container into separate framebuffer and then render whole layer with a blending mode of your choice [example](http://pixijs.github.io/examples/#/layers/lighting.js)
+You cannot specify blend mode for a normal Container.

+**Workaround:** Using a VoidFilter, PixiJS will render everything inside container into separate framebuffer and then render whole layer with a blending mode of your choice.
+See [example](http://pixijs.github.io/examples/#/layers/lighting.js).

 ```js
 var myBlend = new PIXI.filters.VoidFilter();